-Current bylaws regarding Delegates and Alternates terms of office excerpt:
+Bylaws regarding Delegates and Alternates terms of office excerpt 2 two year terms:

 Chapter 14

 Election of Officers and Directors

 Section 1.
 The Officers of the Corporation shall be a President, President-Elect, Vice President, and Secretary-Treasurer, all of whom shall be members.
 An Executive Vice President may be appointed by the Board of Directors.
 The powers, duties, terms of office, and method of election of the officers shall be as set forth in the Bylaws.